MAXH2O DESALTER implementation in brackish water reverse osmosis desalination plants can push brine recovery up to 98%

 In order to increase brackish water reverse osmosis (BWRO) brine recovery, for either municipal or industrial applications, the MAXH2O DESALTER technology combines a proprietary RO system with an integrated salt precipitation unit, which may be connected to any new or existing BWRO system.

 With MAXH2O DESALTER, brine is circulated in high velocity through the RO system in a semi-batch process.
 In each cycle, brine concentration is gradually increased alongside the saturation level of the sparingly salable salts, such as calcium carbonate, calcium sulfate, silica salts etc. As brine exits the RO membrane, it flows through a pellet reactor.
-This stage enables precipitation of some of the supersaturated salts, to a level which allows brine to go through an additional RO cycle without the risk of scaling.
+This stage enables precipitation of some of the supersaturated salts, to a level that allows brine to go through an additional RO cycle without the risk of scaling.
 This semi-batch process continues until brine concertation reaches the osmotic pressure limit and is then rejected out of the system.

 MAXH2O DESALTER also addresses other challenges such as biofouling, due to the inherent changes in the brine osmotic pressure throughout the process, without the use of additional chemicals.

 Today, the presence of sparingly soluble salts prevents BWRO and reuse plants from maximizing their operational potential, due to the risk of scale formation on the RO membranes.
-As a result of water chemistry limitation, recovery rates of a BWRO plant is typically limited to about 80%.
+As a result of water chemistry limitations, the recovery rates of a BWRO plant are typically limited to about 80%.
 MAXH2O DESALTER is a state-of-the-art process that overcomes the traditional challenge of brine recovery systems and essentially eliminates the limitation of water chemistry, pushing recovery up to the osmotic pressure limit of up to 98%, depending on the salinity of the initial brine or effluent.

 Why semi-batch RO?